 I am a research associate in the College of Marine Science at the University of South Florida (USF), St. Petersburg.
 I received my Ph.D. in Ocean Sciences from the University of Southern California in 2009, worked on several projects in contrasting areas (wetlands and lakes), and joined USF in 2011.

-My research focuses on understanding how ecosystems respond to natural and induced disturbances in aquatic and coastal environments.
-As an environmental geochemist, I have worked in a wide range of different projects with particular emphasis on the effects of eutrophication, tidal inundation gradients, and petroleum contamination on different ecosystem levels.
-I have studied specific molecules (e.g., carbon, hydrogen), natural cycles (e.g., nitrogen), microbes (e.g., N2 fixers), and marine fauna (e.g., mesopelagic fishes).
-In my work, I include isotopic, molecular, and organic geochemical analyses in water, sediments, and organisms.
-Results from my research are used to determine the effects of disturbance on marine environments and to elucidate natural processes.
-I have a particular interest in identifying geochemical indicators of ecosystem change.
+My research focuses on uncovering geochemical signatures in the ocean as archives of how marine systems function and respond to natural and anthropogenic events.
+As a marine biogeochemist, I have worked on a wide range of different projects with particular emphasis on the effects of eutrophication, tidal inundation gradients, deep-sea sediment dynamics, and organic contamination.
+I have studied specific molecules (e.g., carbon, hydrogen), natural cycles (e.g., nitrogen), microbes (e.g., N2 fixers), and marine fauna (e.g., mesopelagic fishes, jellyfishes, squid).
+In my work, I include isotopic and organic geochemical analyses in water, sediments, and organisms.
+My research results are used to determine organic matter inputs and distribution in demersal environments, the effects of disturbance on marine biota, and identify biogeochemical indicators of ecosystem health.